Metascape: Analysis report

 All analysis results are presented in a web report, which contains Excel annotation and enrichment sheets, PowerPoint slides, and custom analysis files (e.g., .cys file by Cytoscape, .svg by Circos) for further offline analysis or processing.

 One noticeable strength of Metascape is its visualization capability.
-Metascape has aided in the interpretation of 2,600 published studies as of December 2021, among which 2/3 of publications made use of graphs or sheets prepared by Metascape.
+Metascape has aided in the interpretation of 2,600 published studies as of December 2021, among which, 2/3 of publications made use of graphs or sheets prepared by Metascape.

 MSBio

-Metascape for Bioinformaticians (MSBio) was released in 2021 to meet the growing needs of computational biologists to automate Metascape batch analyses for large-scale gene lists.
+Metascape for Bioinformaticians (MSBio) was released in 2021 to meet the growing needs of computational biologists to automate Metascape batch analyzes for large-scale gene lists.
 MSBio leverages the power of container technology to encapsulate the computational platform in Docker containers.
 Academic users can conduct offline analyses, which is only limited by the hardware they have access to.
 Commercial users have the capability of adding proprietary knowledgebase and conducting secure computations using internal computational assets.
-MSBio databases are updated in synchronization with the Metascape web site.
+MSBio databases are updated in synchronization with the Metascape website.